Skip to content

 Well, not the nicest towns

-Further south, I gave the beach a second chance - no success this time either.
+Further south, I gave the beach a second chance — no success this time either.
 The village, although right on the ocean, was anything but inviting.
-The land surrounding the village is used as garbage dump.
+The land surrounding the village is used as a garbage dump.

 Garbage